 Not Eco friendly - Most of the switches nowadays can operate in "Eco Mode" or "Green mode", saving energy.
 While this is very good for the planet, it is bad for AES67.
 The issue with these operational modes is that they save energy trying to "accumulate" more packets before sending them out to a port, this could create undesired delays for a stream that is assumed to be real-time.

 AES67 and Dante operates in a way that their transmitters ( a device that is injecting a stream in the network ) add what are known as DSCP tags in the header of the packets.

 What DSCP stands for?

 Differentiated Service Code Points.
-It is a type of Quality of Service management that your switch should ideally allows you to modify to adjust the priority of the traffic fitting your needs.
+It is a type of Quality of Service management that allows you to modify and to adjust the priority of the traffic fitting your needs.
 AES67 and Dante devices place a specific code in the header that the switch will read and, if the said DSCP code has been prioritized it will be forwarded to its destination before all other packets.
 Note that not all the managed switches out there support DSCP QoS managemen, some might support only other types of quality of services that will not do the job for setting up the DSCP tags accommodating AES67 and Dante requirements.

 Below are the tables illustrating the DSCP tags used by Dante (1) and AES67 (2):